nrwl/nx/docs/generated/devkit/StaticDependency.md

-# Type alias: CandidateStaticDependency
+# Type alias: StaticDependency

-Ƭ **CandidateStaticDependency**: `Object`
+Ƭ **StaticDependency**: `Object`

-A [ProjectGraph](../../devkit/documents/ProjectGraph) dependency between 2 projects
+A static [ProjectGraph](../../devkit/documents/ProjectGraph) dependency between 2 projects

-NOTE: CandidateStaticDependency#sourceFile is required if the dependency is between 2 project nodes.
-It is only optional if the dependency references an external node as its source.
+This type of dependency indicates the source project ALWAYS load the target project.

+NOTE: StaticDependency#sourceFile MUST be present unless the source is the name of a [ProjectGraphExternalNode](../../devkit/documents/ProjectGraphExternalNode)

 #### Type declaration